alvoskov/SmokeRand/README.md

    Local deviations from the uniform distribution are possible.
 3. Gap test failure: the PRNG output has regularities that may disrupt Monte-Carlo simulations (similar to Ising 2D model case).
-4. Birthday spacings and CollisionOver test failure: the PRNG output shows a regular structure (often similar to lattice) that can break generation of identifiers and Monte-Carlo simulations.
+4. Birthday spacings, CollisionOver and SumCollector test failure: the PRNG output shows a regular structure (often similar to lattice) that can break generation of identifiers and Monte-Carlo simulations.
 5. Matrix rank and linear complexity tests failure: there is a linear dependence between bits of the PRNG output sequence.
 Don't work with separate bits of such PRNG, even `a % n` usage may be risky.
 However, these flaws are usually